khalid-hussain/shaheen/chap3.md

 The officer replied, "His biggest virtue is that he is not cruel.
 He does not raise his hand on the unarmed and helpless.
 He does not attack a befallen enemy.
-No doubt he's the biggest enemy of our kingdom, but, he's a decent enemy."
+No doubt he's the biggest enemy of our kingdom, but he's a decent enemy."

 Abu Dawood said, "I must appreciate your honesty.
 Like you, Santiago too,